Secured loans

 7. Easier Approvals

 Because the loan is backed by your home, lenders are more open—even if you’ve been turned down for other types of finance.
+The process can often be completed quicker than remortgaging, and some lenders allow you to simply fill an online form to start the process.

 8. Potential Credit Boost

-Repaying on time each month shows you’re reliable, which can gradually improve your credit profile.
+Making regular monthly repayment on time each month shows you’re reliable, which can gradually improve your credit profile.

 9. Early Repayment Options